111 Highgate, Roslyn, Dunedin

 Extent of List Entry

-Extent includes the land described as Lot 1 DP 22261 and Lot 1 DP 17306 (CT OT14C/31), Otago Land District and the building known as Renfrew House thereon.
+Extent includes the land described as Lot 1 DP 22261 and Lot 1 DP 17306 (RT OT14C/31), Otago Land District and the building known as Renfrew House thereon.

 Standing prominently on one of Dunedin’s most prestigious streets, Renfrew House proudly proclaims its nineteenth century pedigree.
 Historically significant in its association with the successful businessman Andrew McFarlane; aesthetically significant in its symmetrical bluestone design; architecturally significant in its likely association with Nathaniel Young Wales, Renfrew House is a testament to old Dunedin wealth.